Smoking and breastfeeding

 So if you do seek help to stop smoking, and you’re using nicotine replacement products like patches, gums, inhalers, tablets, it’s really good to know that less nicotine, will reach your baby through these products.
-And the same principles apply; breastfeed your baby, use those things straight away, maybe give a couple of hours before feeding again – the same way you would if you were smoking cigarettes.
+And the same principles apply; breastfeed your baby, use those things straight away, maybe give a couple of hours before feeding again – in the same way you would if you were smoking cigarettes.

 Review dates, references & further resources